 3. MULTIVITAMINSCredit: Image courtesy of Kittikun Atsawintarangkul - freedigitalphotos.net

 We all know that vitamins and minerals play a crucial role in our pet's existence and longevity.
 Basically, these essential nutrients do not only strengthen your dog's immune system.
 It also helps in various bodily processes like digestion of proteins and fats.
 But, is a multivitamin supplement necessary?
-This will actually depend on several factors.
+The answer will actually depend on several factors.

 When should you opt for a multivitamin supplement?